-There are 2 ways you can make sure that the soil around your tree is rich in nutrients.
+There are two methods you can ensure that the soil around your tree is rich in nutrients.

-Use mulch.
-Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not need to touch the trunk.
+- Usage mulch.
+Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+The mulch does not have to touch the trunk.

 - Plant yard or some type of ground cover.
 Dead plant material will decay in the ground and enrich the soil.
 Make sure your plants can flourish in the shade and that their roots do not compete with the tree.